Straight Outta Compton poster

 Narrative Framework

 This structural analysis employs a 15-point narrative structure framework that maps key story moments.
-By mapping Straight Outta Compton against these established plot points, we can identify how the filmmaker utilizes or subverts traditional narrative conventions.
-The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Straight Outta Compton within its genre.
+By mapping Straight Outta Compton against these established plot points, we can identify how F. Gary Gray utilizes or subverts traditional narrative conventions.
+The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Straight Outta Compton within the biography genre.

 Plot Points by Act